orangeSunshine901/sustainable-websites-dashboard/README.md

 # Page Speed Insights

 api/page-speed
-This is an api that makes a GET request to the google page speed insights which return the page speed insight data for the url as a JSON string.
+This is an api that makes a POST request to the google page speed insights which return the page speed insight data for the url as a JSON string.

 # Upload